-As the EzSet/EQTM system tests each speaker, its position will appear on screen.
+As the EzSet/EQ II system tests each speaker, its position will appear on screen.
 If the test sweep is heard from a different speaker than the one indicated on screen, turn off the AVR and check the speaker-wire connections, then begin again.

-When the test is completed, select the Continue option.
-These options will be displayed.
+When the Speaker Detection test is completed, select the Continue option.
+The results will be displayed, along with these options: